-7.2.
-Treatment administered with curative intent
+7.2.1 Treatment administered with curative intent

 The ultimate aim of developing new therapies, e.g., in patients with high grade lymphoma, germ cell tumours or in the adjuvant setting, is to improve cure rate and survival or to relevantly decrease toxicity without loss of efficacy.
-Nevertheless, in some cases and due to the complexity of administered therapies, e.g. in AML, the impact of a relevantly active experimental compound on these endpoints may be hard to demonstrate.

-It is foreseen that the experimental compound rarely will be used as single agent therapy, but will be used as add-on to an established, perhaps modified regimen, or as substitution for a compound being part of the established regimen.
+In this setting, the experimental compound rarely will often be used as add-on to an established, perhaps modified regimen, or as substitution for a compound being part of the established regimen.
 In this context, maintenance therapy may be regarded as add-on therapy if maintenance therapy is considered non-established.

-In the treatment of acute leukaemia, lack of achievement of CR, relapse and death without relapse are counted as events in an EFS analysis.
-Those patients who did not reach CR during the pre-specified induction phase will be considered as having an event at time 0.
+In the treatment of acute leukaemia, lack of achievement of CR, relapse, and death without relapse are counted as events in an EFS analysis.
+Those patients who did not reach CR during the pre-specified induction phase will be considered as having an event on Day 1.

 In case EFS is found to be a justified primary endpoint, it is of importance that study data are analysed only when sufficiently mature, i.e. when it is foreseen that the EFS plateau is stable or when additional disease recurrence is rare.
+(See also discussion on landmark analysis above.)

 In patients with high grade lymphoma or solid tumours, PFS may be used as outcome measure.
-Not achieving at least PR after a defined period/number of cycles may be regarded as treatment failure in some protocols and only those achieving at least PR continue on therapy.
+Not achieving at least PR after a defined period/number of cycles may be regarded as treatment failure in some protocols, and only those achieving at least PR continue on therapy.
 In the primary analysis it is recommended that patients not reaching PR are followed off or on next-line therapy until an event of progression or death is reached.
+In all cases handling of such events should be clearly prespecified in advance, in the study protocol and statistical analysis plan.